-$Ix = (V(VRef) / (384 \cdot Rx)) \cdot N$
+$Ix = (V(VRef) / (384 \bullet Rx)) \bullet N$

-where x = 1.2 and N is the decimal representation of the input byte to the corresponding D/A converter.
+where x = 1,2 and N is the decimal representation of the input byte to the corresponding D/A converter.

 The value for the resistor Rx (x = 1,2) determines the full scale output current that the D/A converter may sink or source.
 The full scale output current has a maximum value of ± 3.2 mA, which is obtained using a resistance of 255Ω for Rx.
-This resistance is connected externally to pin Rx of the X96010.
+This resistance may be connected externally to pin Rx of the X96012, or may be selected from one of three internal values.
+Bits I1FSO1 and I1FSO0 select the full scale output current setting for I1 as described in "I1FSO1-I1FSO0: Current Generator 1 Full Scale Output Set Bits (Non-volatile)" on page 13.
+Bits I2FSO1 and I2FSO0 select the maximum current setting for I2.
+When an internal resistor is selected for R1 or R2, then no resistor should be connected externally at the corresponding pin.

-Bits I1DS and I2DS in Control Register 0 select the direction of the currents through pins I1 and I2 independently (See "I1DS: Current Generator 1 Direction Select Bit (Non-volatile)" on page 10 and "Control and Status Register Format" on page 11).
+Bits I1DS and I2DS in Control Register 0 select the direction of the currents through pins I1 and I2 independently (See "I1DS: Current Generator 1 Direction Select Bit (Non-volatile)" on page 11 and "Control and Status Register Format" on page 12).